Biblical inerrancy: Present-day Catholic teaching

 Scripture is and remains inerrant and beyond doubt in everything that it properly intends to affirm, but this is not necessarily so in that which accompanies the affirmation and is not part of it.
 As a result, [...] the inerrancy of Scripture has to be limited to its vere enunciata [what is really affirmed].

+Ratzinger, according to scholar Matthew Ramage, also argued that inerrancy is best understood with respect to the totality of Scripture.
+In 2002, Cardinal Ratzinger wrote: